 7. Communication: Do it well, do it often

 Communicating on a project is all a balancing act.
-Communicate frequently, but not too often.
+Communicate frequently, but not incessantly.
 Give as many details as possible, within reason.
-Err on the side of over communication, but make sure you are sending information in the most digestible form possible.
-Cover all of the "must knows", some of the "nice to knows" and remember -- bullet points are your friend.
+Err on the side of overcommunication, but make sure you are sending information in the most digestible form possible.
+Cover all of the "must knows," some of the "nice to knows" and never forget that bullet points are your friend.

 8. Prioritization: Work on what's closest to the dollar

 Time equals money.
 Sometimes this may mean working on the most urgent deliverable first.
 Or the one with the most money riding on it.
-Or the one someone's expecting by COB today.
-Evaluate what tasks have to be done when--and why.
+Or the one that an executive is expecting by close of business today.
+Evaluate what tasks have to be done when—and why.
 Prioritize your to-do list by what is connected to the most money or what has the most pressing deadline and needs immediate attention.
-Even though it feels good to check the "low-hanging fruit" items off your list, get what matters most done first.
+Even though it might feel good to check the easier items off your list, always get what matters most done first.

 9. Budget: Show me the money

 Run your project's budget as if you were spending your own money.
-Pad the total with some extra dollars and then be excited when you come in under budget.
-Vendors, materials, tools, services, etc. will always cost more than you expect.
-Just like your own personal expenses, you don't want to go over budget and need to ask for more money.
+If possible, pad the total with some extra dollars for unexpected issues and then be excited when you come in under budget.
+Vendors, materials, tools, and services all typically cost more than you expect.
+Just like your own personal expenses, you don't want to go over budget and then need to ask for more money

-Document everything so you can reference it in real time and down the road.
+Document everything you can in real-time.
 This isn't just a "CYA" tactic.
 Having documentation to reference will boost your efficiency in the present, and save you valuable time on projects in the future.
-Remember, knowledge is power, so arm yourself with thorough, manageable and easy-to-access information.
+Remember, knowledge is power, so arm yourself with thorough, manageable and easy-to-access information

 Consider how you manage your work and collaborate with your team in a holistic way.
-Remember that staying calm in the midst of stress is key to leading any project to success.
-Plan ahead for both your time outlay and potential project downfalls.
-Work regularly to foster your emotional intelligence skills and make organization a top prerogative.
+(If you’re looking to boost your project management prowess, you might even consider taking a Project Management Institute course.)
+Remember that staying calm in the midst of stress is key to leading any project successfully.
+Plan ahead for both your time outlay and potential project pitfalls.
+Work on sharpening your soft skills and make organization your top priority.
 Communicate succinctly to be clearly understood, and follow the money when it comes to prioritizing work and managing your project's budget.
-Throughout the process, and at the end of it all, document, document, DOCUMENT.
+Throughout the process, and at the end of it all, document, document, document.